jityong/GCP_Cheatsheet/GCP cheatsheet.md

    - Number of interfaces allowed in instance is dependent on instance's machine type & num of vCPUs. ie 4vCPU --> 4 network interfaces --> up to 4 networks
    - Every interface gets a route for the subnet that it is in
    - Take note of `nic0` (primary interface eth0, the default route) -->  Any traffic other than the directly connected subnets will leave via this (can manually configure routes to change this behavior)

+---
+## VPC Networks - Controlling Access
+Key learning points:
+1. Can tag VM instances with network tags and create firewall rules that applies to instances with these network tags
+2. Service accounts - to be used by VM instances instead of actual users
+   1. Network Admin: Create, modify, delete networking resources (except firewall rules & SSL certificates)
+   2. Security Admin: Create, modify & delete firewall rules & SSL certificates
+3. Using svc accounts:
+   1. After creation & download of key pairs during creation of service account, SSH into VM instance and upload the keypair credentials (json)
+   2. Run `gcloud auth activate-service-account --key-file credentials.json` to authorize the VM instance with credentials of Svc acc, so VM instance can use it
+   3. Edit permissions @ IAM

 # Miscellaneous